Breast Surgery plus Tummy Tuck (Mommy Makeover)

 Combining breast surgery (whichever variety) with tummy tuck is the only one-step answer that deals with both the stretched belly tissues AND the post-pregnancy breast changes!
 This single “two in one” operation is often called a “Mommy Makeover.”

-Since every patient and every pregnancy is different, and since localized areas of stubborn diet-resistant fat may remain after weight loss and exercise, many mommy makeovers include liposuction of one or more areas, such as the hips or thighs.
+Since every patient and every pregnancy is different, and since localized areas of stubborn diet-resistant fat may remain after weight loss and exercise, many mommy makeovers include liposuction of one or more areas, such as the hips, flanks, or thighs.

 At Minneapolis Plastic Surgery, breast augmentation is our most commonly-requested procedure—our American Board of Plastic Surgery certified plastic surgeons perform several hundred breast surgeries each year, and tummy tucks are done in significant numbers as well.
 Many patients choose to combine these two operations into one surgical procedure to save time, money, and reduce time off work or social activities.
 Some choose to add liposuction of one or several areas at the same time, thus making their “mommy makeover” individual to their specific needs and goals, but different from another woman who has also completed her family.